pub(crate) enum CommandEncoderStatus {

 Command recording is complete, and the buffer is ready for submission.

-transitions a
+Global::command_encoder_finish transitions a

-state into this state.
+CommandBuffer from the Recording state into this state.

-requires that command buffers are
+Global::queue_submit requires that command buffers are

 in this state.